loukikstudent/Instagram_Image_Resizer/README.md

 If there is any issues or additions or even appreciation to this project, please let me know.
 Hope this helps you.

-And if you want to have a look at the script you go through the python script.
+And if you want to have a look at the script you can go through the python script.
 ## Thank you